First Time (Carly Rae Jepsen song): Live performances

 On April 2, 2016, Jepsen performed this song in the Japanese music festival "Popspring 2016" for the first time.

-Music video

-The lyric video was uploaded on YouTube, which can be watched exclusively in Japan.

 Chart performance

 "First Time" peaked on the Billboard Japan Hot 100 Chart at No. 71 and became her fifth highest ranked song on the chart, behind "Call Me Maybe", "I Really Like You", "Good Time" and "This Kiss".
 It also peaked on the Billboard Japan Hot Overseas at No. 8 and Billboard Japan Radio Songs Chart at No. 9.